Connecticut State Forests - Seedling Letterbox Series Clues for Pootatuck State Forest

 Pootatuck State Forest -

-Pootatuck State Forest is almost 1,200 acres.
+Pootatuck State Forest is about 1,050 acres.
 It is located primarily in New Fairfield, with a small portion in Sherman.
 The main block of the Forest rises steeply from the western shore of Squantz Pond.
 Most of the Forest was acquired in the 1920s for about $10 per acre.
 In the 1930s, the Civilian Conservation Corps (CCC) established a work camp at nearby Squantz Pond State Park.
 The CCC was very active in the Forest.
 They planted trees, built roads and fire ponds, salvaged dying chestnut trees for posts and poles, and did forest thinnings to produce firewood.

 Today, the Forest is managed for sawtimber, firewood, and wildlife habitat, as well as recreational activities such as hiking, hunting, birdwatching, snowmobiling, and cross-country skiing.